 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of one person's liberty by another for personal or commercial gain.

-At Manchester Metropolitan University, we are committed to combatting modern slavery.
+At Manchester Metropolitan University, we are committed to combating modern slavery.

-Manchester Metropolitan University is one of the largest campus-based universities in the UK with a total student population of over 36,000.
+Manchester Metropolitan University is one of the largest campus-based universities in the UK with a total student population of over 37,000 and around 4,000 staff.
 The central Manchester campus is situated close to Manchester city centre and the second campus is based in Cheshire, 35 miles from Manchester.
-The University is arranged into eight faculties, each providing speciality learning, teaching and research hubs for undergraduate, postgraduate and professional development.
-Our annual turnover for the financial year 2015-2016 was £298m.
+The University is arranged into six faculties, each providing speciality learning, teaching and research hubs for undergraduate, postgraduate and professional development.
+Our annual turnover for the financial year 2016-2017 was £312.6m

 We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our organisation.

-Our standard Contract for Services for services provided to the University now includes reference to suppliers’ compliance with the Modern Slavery Act 2015.
+Our standard Contract for Services for services provided to the University is currently undergoing review but includes reference to suppliers’ compliance with the Modern Slavery Act 2015 and our purchase order terms are undergoing similar review.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our organisation, we provide training to our staff as part of ethical procurement.
-Training has been delivered to the University’s Human Resources, Legal and Procurement teams.
+Training has been delivered to the University’s Human Resources, Legal and Procurement teams and also to key members of IT.
 The training comprised information on modern slavery, University obligations and the Annual Statement.
 We also encourage our suppliers to provide training to their staff, suppliers and providers through ongoing contract management discussions via the University’s supplier engagement tool.

 Reviewed our supply chain and identified general potential areas of risk including:

 The construction industry has been associated with the exploitation of vulnerable migrants including bonded labour, delayed wages, poor working and living conditions, withholding of passports and limitations of movement.
-We have signed up to the North West Construction Hub (NWCH) and their framework is being used for the construction of the University’s new Art and Media Building.
+We have signed up to the North West Construction Hub (NWCH) and their framework has been used for the construction of the University’s new Art and Media Building.
 The NWCH captures data across various KPIs including; local labour, fair payment, social value, health and safety and supply chain value.
 These KPIs are regularly reviewed and reported to the NWCH Board and Framework Management Group (FMG).
 We are provided with access to the KPI dashboard and can review data against the NWCH benchmarks.
 This helps the University to ensure that the contractors in place for its construction projects are modern slavery free.
-In addition, any contracts that the University enters into with a contractor or consultants to carry out works or provide services will contain specific provisions requiring compliance with the Modern Slavery Act 2015.
+In addition, there are procedure to ensure that any contracts that the University enters into with a contractor or consultants to carry out works or provide services will contain specific provisions requiring compliance with the Modern Slavery Act.

 Manchester Metropolitan University is proud to be an official Fairtrade University.
 The elimination of modern slavery is covered within the Fairtrade Produced Standards and Fairtrade Trader Standards.
 Everyone who buys, sells or processes Fairtrade certified products from the raw commodity to packaging must comply with these standards.
 The University’s Fairtrade Steering Group manages Fairtrade accreditation at the University and the Union.
 The seafood industry is also well known as being a high-risk area in terms of modern slavery.
 All of the University’s seafood products are Marine Stewardship Council (MSC) certified.
 MSC is the leading marine eco labelling charity and condemns use of unethical labour practices including forced labour, trafficking and other forms of modern slavery.
-The MSC has agreed to include a clear policy on the issue of forced labour within the requirements of MSC certification.
+The MSC includes a clear policy on the issue of forced labour within the requirements of MSC certification.
 Companies which have been prosecuted for modern slavery violations will be ineligible for MSC certification.
-We currently use local suppliers for most of our fresh produce along with meat and dairy.
-We buy sustainable produce from local farms, and members of our catering team regularly visit the farmers who provide our salad and vegetables to ensure our standards are met.
+In addition, the University is an active member of The University Catering Organisation (TUCO) and uses TUCO frameworks as its primary purchasing route, including to buy local fresh produce, meat and dairy.
+As part of the due diligence process to admit suppliers to these frameworks, TUCO requests copies of Modern Slavery Statements from all relevant suppliers and acknowledgement of the legislation from SME’s.

-The University has subscribed to a supplier engagement tool developed by NETpositive Futures.
-The tool enables suppliers to the Higher Education Sector to create a simple, free sustainability action plan tailored to their business, where the plans form part of ongoing contract management discussions.
-The tool addresses issues raised by the Modern Slavery Act 2015.
+The University subscribes to a supplier engagement tool developed by NETpositive Futures.
+The tool enables suppliers to the Higher Education sector to create a simple, free sustainability action plan tailored to their business, where the plans form part of ongoing contract management discussions.
+The tool addresses issues raised by the Modern Slavery Act.
 Part of the action plans includes developing a code of conduct, which prohibits the use of forced or trafficked labour, engaging with their suppliers on modern slavery, training their staff on modern slavery and publishing a “Modern Slavery Act Transparency Statement”.
 This has highlighted the importance of the issue with many of our suppliers.
-The University is actively encouraging more suppliers to complete an action plan, which addresses Modern Slavery.
+The University will actively encourage more suppliers to complete an action plan, which addresses Modern Slavery.

 The University has also considered the risks of modern slavery occurring within the University.